 Tips to establish a secure Remote Desktop Connection in Windows

-When we talk about RDP, the RDP port, port 3389, is known to go through regular scanning in order to trace any exploits.
+When we talk about RDP, the RDP port is 3389, and it is known to go through regular scanning in order to trace any exploits.

 Now, when we talk about the enterprises, they can easily opt for a more secure way, that is, via Remote Desktop Gateways.
 Such gateways help to establish a secure way with an RDP server.
 This option is unavailable for Windows users.

 Therefore, there are some methods that you can follow in order to secure your RDP connection.
 Take a look.